 About the Author

-Winifred Phillips is an award-winning composer who has composed the music for such video games as Assassin’s Creed III Liberation, The Da Vinci Code, God of War, Shrek the Third, Spore Hero, and many others.
+Winifred Phillips is an award-winning composer who has composed the music for such video games as Assassin’s Creed Liberation, The Da Vinci Code, God of War, Shrek the Third, Spore Hero, the LittleBigPlanet franchise, and many others.

 “Although the text on the inside of the book’s dust jacket explains that A Composer’s Guide To Game Music offers “indispensable guidance for musicians and composers”, Phillips’ book deserves a wider audience.
 Even with no formal music training and no real interest in video gaming, I found that there is much to enjoy.
 The content is well-balanced so that those who have an interest in composing music for video games and people who have a more general interest in the use of music in games, film and television can learn a lot from this book.”—Alan Rogers, Reel Music

 “A Composer's Guide To Game Music is partly educational and partly inspirational...a great introduction to this specialist art.”—Sound on Sound

 “An excellent guide for a musician or composer…this is a very insightful and engaging book and a very solid read especially for aspiring composers looking to break into the industry.”—NY Film Music Examiner